joeynelson42/dossy/README.md

 # Dossy 📺
-Curated dictionary of dev-related words with definitions for a non-dev world.
+I am working on this dictionary of dev-related words with definitions for a non-dev world.
+In a perfect world it will be used for a future project, in our world it will likely be shelved when a shinier idea comes to mind.

 Pull requests with words or definitions or both words and definitions or even some spelling/grammatical corrections are very welcome.

 ## A